anupamx47/acp_double_logging/README.md

 The usage is as below.

-Ensure python3 is installed and the below modules are already available Both the python files "logging_main_1.9.py" and "rule_writer.py" is needed.
+Ensure python3 is installed and the below modules are already available.
+Both the python files "logging_main_1.9.py" and "rule_writer.py" is needed.

 1. Enter the IP of the FMC